KonstHardy/React-Redux/README.md

 ### Description

-Web App with custom design built with React.js & Redux allows to add and remove comments and save results in localStorage
+Web App with a custom design built with React.js & Redux allows to add and remove comments and save results in localStorage

 ## Available Scripts